 - Death Benefits: If your spouse or parent was killed in a workplace accident, you are eligible to receive death benefits through workers’ compensation.

-Woodruff Johnson & Evans can assist you with any type of workers’ compensation or workplace accident claim.
-Our Chicago workers’ compensation attorneys have more than 100 years of combined legal experience, and we are prepared to put our in-depth knowledge and skill to work for you.
+Woodruff Johnson & Evans Law Offices can assist you with any type of workers’ compensation or workplace accident claim.
+Our workers’ compensation attorneys have more than 100 years of combined legal experience, and we are prepared to put our in-depth knowledge and skill to work for you.

 Contact our firm if you need assistance with any of the following: